19hours/sg-statutes/Acts/Income Tax Act.md

 [31/98; 24/2000; 21/2003]

-(2) Subsection (1)(a), (aa) or (ab), as the case may be, shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to —
+(2) Subsection (1)(a) , (aa)or (ab), as the case may be, shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to —

 (a) any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2008;

-(b) any discount from any qualifying debt securities which mature within one year from the date of issue of those securities and issued during the period from 27th February 2004 to 31st December 2008; and
+(b) any discount from —

+(i) any qualifying debt securities issued during the period from 27th February 2004 to 16th February 2006 which mature within one year from the date of issue of those securities; or

+(ii) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2008; and

+[7/2007 wef 17/02/2006]

 (c) any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2008,